Akshaj000/StaticWebPageGenerator/README.md

 7) If the user does'nt want to deploy then a preview is shown to the user.

-The app is not production ready, might find it hard to run locally aswell.
-Also there will console.log and localhost here and there.
-I will fix it in few days.

 ![Screenshot from 2023-08-02 18-27-16](https://github.com/Akshaj000/StaticWebPageGenerator/assets/83636572/e0d3a246-6c75-4d02-9daa-d8de643c466f)
 ![Screenshot from 2023-08-02 18-26-33](https://github.com/Akshaj000/StaticWebPageGenerator/assets/83636572/312b6141-c953-43e7-ae35-0ed732d0b906)
 ![Screenshot from 2023-08-02 18-25-49](https://github.com/Akshaj000/StaticWebPageGenerator/assets/83636572/dd1b345b-6e18-4d47-89df-dc9ea0ba8c2a)